mikeizbicki/cmc-csci046/topic_12_wrapup/README.md

     1. unicode and non-English languages

 1. We didn't cover
-    1. memory management details
+    1. low level memory management details
+    1. other classes taught in C/C++ need to manage these details
     1. python is a "garbage collected" language, so these details are handled automatically
-    1. other classes taught in C/C++ need to manage these details
     1. data scientists don't need to care about these details

 1. Good tools make you more efficient